counsyl/puppet-vbox/README.md

 ====

 This Puppet module installs the VirtualBox virtualization software.
-For example, include the following in your manifests:
+To use this module, place the following in your manifests:

     include vbox